FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 ## `cnxvalidate`

-`cnxvalidate` is the validation tool that the NeXus International Advisory Committee (NIAC) has been devepoling and recommending to external users.
+`cnxvalidate` is the validation tool that the NeXus International Advisory Committee (NIAC) has been developing and recommending to external users.

 - [Github Repository](<https://github.com/nexusformat/cnxvalidate>)